This course covers the foundational principles OFDM/OFDMA

 Course Typically Offered: Online in Winter and Summer quarters.

-Prerequisite: ECE-40051 Signals and Systems and EE-40034 Fundamentals of Digital Communication for Wireless Systems or equivalent knowledge and experience.
+Prerequisite: EE-40034 Fundamentals of Digital Communication for Wireless Systems or equivalent knowledge and experience.
 A telecommunications or networking background is beneficial.

 Next Step: After completing this course, consider taking other courses in the Wireless Engineering certificate program to continue learning.